desmos-labs/primer/phase-5/tag-person.md

 :::tip Rewards
 Upon completing this challenge, you will be rewarded **50 Desmos Tokens**.

 Please note that in order to prevent spam, you will receive the reward just **for the first tagged post** you create.
-No tokens will be awarded for later posts.
+No tokens will be awarded for later tags.
 :::

-With version `v0.6.0` we've implemented the function that allows users to tag other users inside the medias that they attach to a post.
+With version `v0.6.0` we've implemented the function that allows you to tag other users inside the medias that you attach to a post.

 ## Create your first tag
 Tagging a user inside a media is pretty simple; all you have to provide is: